 Connection National Arts Standards for Music #9, Understanding Music in Relation to History and Culture (Grades 9-12): Students classify by genre or style and by historical period or culture unfamiliar but representative aural examples of music and explain the reasoning behind their classifications.
 Students identify and explain the stylistic features of a given musical work that serve to define its aesthetic tradition and its historical or cultural context.
 Students identify and describe music genres or styles that show the influence of two or more cultural traditions, identify the cultural source of each influence, and trace the historical conditions that produced the synthesis of influences.
-Example Topic Level 1 Entering Level 2 Emerging Level 3 Developing Level 4 Expanding Level 5 Bridging SPEAKING Musical genres Topical Vocabulary: Students at all levels of English language descriptions of their times from a word bank events in the development of musical genres using Tell about development of musical genres and related social or cultural events using representative recordings Describe in detail the development of musical genres and related social or cultural events using representative recordings Explain connections between cultural and historical knowledge and knowledge of musical genres (e.g., coded language in American blues music) Level 6 - Rea proficiency are exposed to grade-level words and expressions, such as: social context, instrumentation, social commentary, crossover Cognitive Function: Students at all levels of English language proficiency UNDERSTAND musical genres within their social or cultural context.
-Example Context for Language Use: Students give a presentation to the class showing the relationships between social or cultural changes in society and a modern musical genre (e.g., hip hop, blues, 1970's salsa, protest music) Reaching
+Example Topic Level 1 Entering Level 2 Emerging Level 3 Developing Level 4 Expanding Level 5 Bridging SPEAKING Musical genres Topical Vocabulary: Students at all levels of English language proficiency are exposed to grade- level words and expressions, such as: social context, instrumentation, social commentary, crossover descriptions of their times from a word bank events in the Tell about development of musical genres and related social or cultural events using representative recordings Describe in detail the development of musical genres and related social or cultural events using representative recordings Explain connections between cultural and historical knowledge and knowledge of musical genres (e.g., coded language in American blues music) Level 6 - Rea proficiency are exposed to grade-level words and expressions, such as: social context, instrumentation, social commentary, Cognitive Function: Students at all levels of English language proficiency UNDERSTAND musical genres within their social or cultural context.
+Example Context for Language Use: Students give a presentation to the class showing the relationships between social or cultural changes in society and a modern musical genre (e.g., hip hop, blues, 1970's salsa, protest music) aching